-When President Donald Trump withdrew the United States from the Paris climate agreement, he acted in concert with 22 Republican senators, who collectively receive $10,694,284 in contributions from the coal and oil industries.
+When President Donald Trump began the process of withdrawing the United States from the Paris climate agreement, he acted in concert with 22 Republican senators, who collectively receive $10,694,284 in contributions from the coal and oil industries.

 These 22 senators wrote to Trump, asking him to pull out of the accord.
 The president and the senators put their own political and economic interests above the safety, security and indeed survival of the American people and the entire planet.